txdat/notes/md-notes/engineering/design system/design data intensive applications/book/part 2. distributed data.md

 	- follower (catch-up recovery)
 		- each follower keeps a log of the data changes from leader -> recovery from the logs before the fault occurred, and requires new data from the leader during the connection is lost
 	- leader (failover)
-		- one of followers and promoted as new leader, clients need to be reconfigured to the new leader
+		- one of followers is promoted as new leader, clients need to be reconfigured to the new leader, and other followers need to start consuming data changes from new leader
 		- problems
 			- new leader may not have full data from old leader before it failed
 			- other storage systems outside of database need to be coordinated with database